mrWh1te/Botmation/README.md

     npm install -s puppeteer@">=2.0.0 <3.0.0" @types/puppeteer@3.0.1

-While `Botmation` source code works with major version 3, 4, and 5, the e2e testing has a bug that is limiting the packaging, as of this moment.
-If you want to use Botmation with the latest version, you'll need to close the repo locally and work from the playground bot.
-From there you can install the latest `@types/puppeteer` and `puppeteer` then build Botmation source code with it, just the E2E tests will become unstable.
+While `Botmation` source code works with Puppeteer version 3, 4, and 5, the E2E testing has a bug that is limiting the packaging, as of this moment.

+> If you want to use Botmation with the latest Puppeteer version, for now, clone the repo locally and work from the playground bot.
+From there you can install the latest `@types/puppeteer` and `puppeteer` packages then build Botmation source code with it.
+But, be wary, the E2E tests will become rather unstable.

 Library Reference
 -----------------

-After intalling through `npm`, you should import all `BotAction`'s from the main module:
+After intalling through `npm`, import any `BotAction` from the main module:
 ```javascript
 import { chain, goTo, screenshot } from 'botmation'
 ```

-But, as a reference, the `BotAction`'s are organized in multiple files, by type, in the `/actions` directory of the library.
+As a reference, the `BotAction`'s are organized by type, in the `/actions` directory of the library's source code.

 As of v2.0.x, there are 12 groups of actions to build from: